-Many have long been regarded as distinct species and their consistent DNA profile has only been achieved through several in 2006 and 2007 DNA analysis elucidated.
-It was also a close relationship with the varieties Malvasia Bianca Lunga (as Malvasia del Chianti), Malvasia Nera di Brindisi and Malvasia Istarska detected.
-It is probably a very old variety whose origin is still uncertain.
-For many Greeks say that there is a lack of genetic and historical evidence for an alleged introduction to Sicily by the Greeks in the 6th century BC, although some evidence suggests this.
+For a long time, many were considered to be independent varieties and their matching DNA profile was only achieved by several in 2006 and 2007 DNA analysis elucidated.
+There was also a close relationship with the varieties Malvasia Bianca Lunga (as Malvasia del Chianti), Malvasia Nera di Brindisi and Malvazija Istarska detected.
+It is probably a very old variety, the origin of which is still uncertain.
+Genetic and historical evidence is lacking for an often-voiced alleged introduction to Sicily by the Greeks in the 6th century BC, although there is some evidence to support this.

-The late-ripening vine is prone to real mildew and endangered by late frost in spring.
+The late ripening vine is susceptible to real ones mildew and endangered by late frost in spring.
 It usually produces powerful, slightly aromatic white wines with a moderate acidity.
 The loose- Grapes are ideal for drying and are therefore often used for the production of sweet wines ( Passito ) used.
-It is grown under various names in the western Mediterranean and the Atlantic (Canary Islands, Madeira).
+It is grown under the various names in the western Mediterranean and the Atlantic (Canary Islands, Madeira).

-In Italy she is up Sicily in the DOC wine Malvasia delle Lipari, in Calabria under Greco Bianco di Gerace in the DOC wine Greco di Bianco as well as on Sardinia under Malvasia di Sardegna in the DOC wines Malvasia di Cagliari and Malvasia di Bosa authorized.
-In 2010, a total of 167 hectares were reported here.
-In Croatia she is documented documentary under Malvasija Dubrovačka already since 1385.
-Here she occupies 24 hectares around Dubrovnik.
-In Portugal she's under Malvasia Cândida Madeira and on the mainland in the areas Beiras.
+In Italy is she on Sicily in DOC wine Malvasia delle Lipari, in Calabria under Greco Bianco di Gerace in DOC wine Greco di Bianco as well as on Sardinia under Malvasia di Sardegna in the DOC wines Malvasia di Cagliari and Malvasia di Bosa authorized.
+In 2010, a total of 167 hectares were designated here.
+In Croatia it has been documentarily documented under Malvasija Dubrovačka since 1385.
+Here it occupies 24 hectares around Dubrovnik.
+In Portugal she is on under Malvasia Cândida Madeira and on the mainland in the fields Beiras.
 Lisboa.
 Tras-os-Montes and Tejo authorized.
-Here, however, occupies only a total of 7 hectares and the mutation Malvasia Cândida Roxa 3 hectares.
-In Spain she is on the mainland under Malvasía de Sitges in Catalunya represented.
-There are more stocks on the Canary Islands under the nasmas Malvasía de Tenerife and Malvasía Rosada .
+Here, however, it only occupies a total of 7 hectares and the mutation Malvasia Cândida Roxa 3 hectares.
+In Spain it is on the mainland under Malvasía de Sitges in Catalunya represented.
+There are further stocks on the Canary Islands under the nasms of Malvasía de Tenerife and Malvasía Rosada .
 The total Spanish area is 112 hectares.
-Thus, in 2010, a total of 310 hectares was reported with a strong downward trend (ten years earlier there were still 516 hectares).
+In 2010, a total of 310 hectares with a declining tendency were shown (ten years earlier it was 516 hectares).

 Source : Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012